edmundhung/conform/docs/basics.md

 ### Early reporting

-Currently, form error will not be reported until a submission is made.
-If you want to have it shown earlier, you can set the `initialReport` option to `onBlur` and now error will be reported once the user leave the field.
+Currently, form error is reported only when a submission is made.
+If you want it to be shown earlier, you can set the `initialReport` option to `onBlur` and then error will be reported once the user leave the field.

 ```tsx
 import { useForm } from '@conform-to/react';